 The magic of gardening, the practicality of yoga

-Due to the COVID-19 pandemic there are currently only group classes on Zoom.
+Due to the COVID-19 pandemic classes are held on Zoom.
+Limited in person attendance will be available starting the first week of March.
 See the class page for more information.
 Private lessons are also still available.
 See the Private Lessons page for more information.
 Props can be purchased touch free.
 Details are on the Yoga Props page.

 Sustainable living is practical.